eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 With all my testing, I came to know the `429 Too Many Requests` error too well;
 so while the other HTTP errors are caught and continue to the next list item, this one is treated differently.
-When fetching lists, the function is aborted whereas when fetching more details per account, there is a 30-minute pause and then the account is retried.
+When fetching lists, the function is aborted whereas when fetching more details per account, there is a 30-minute pause and then the failed account is retried.
 I also added an `abort()` function that can be run to halt any for-loop and get data fetched so far.

 Another possibility to consider is that the HTTP status is ok but instead of receiving JSON, you get HTML with a visible message.